 About the Artist

-Christopher received 2015 GAP funding to support his public project "OPEN AIR" an extension of his project "COLORED" and "COLORED2015 (exhibited during Art Basel Miami)."
-Christopher sees public art as "a vehicle for protest against the exclusive culture of formal fine art galleries and institutions" and this series as one that "reclaims and reimagines the gallery as a powerful context to address critical social issues."
-Through this project, which will include a large scale mural, Christopher will begin freeing works from the body of "#COLORED2015" to exist as physical public artifacts and to reside in public as living monuments of Black authorship.
+In 2015, Christopher received GAP Award funding to support his public project "OPEN AIR" an extension of his project "COLORED" and "COLORED2015," which was exhibited during Art Basel Miami.
+He sees public art as "a vehicle for protest against the exclusive culture of formal fine art galleries and institutions" and this series as one that "reclaims and reimagines the gallery as a powerful context to address critical social issues."
+Through this project, which included a large scale mural, Christopher began freeing works from the body of "#COLORED2015" to exist as physical public artifacts and to reside in public as living monuments of Black authorship.

 Information included above was provided by artist at the time of application.